EternityForest/SG1/SG1Protocol.md

 In generaal, special packets should not be passed to user code.

+The first byte of the special packet is always a packet type, if present.

 ## Beaconing

 We must periodically send a short beacon message.
 For this the hint must be the private hint sequence, not the fixed hint, as fixed hints can have persistant collisions and there is no MAC to resolve them.